 Another NTA series, this one in partnership with the BBC (another tradition carried on by NET and PBS): The Third Man (a full episode)--a reasonably clever one written by (Ms.) Hagar Wilde, directed by Arthur Hiller, and featuring Suzanne Pleshette along with series star Michael Rennie as Harry Lime; "Listen for the Sound of a Witch":

-From a David Susskind Show episode from not too long after the network's end, with Jerry Lewis blathering about his variety/talkshow failure:
+From a David Susskind Open End episode from 1965, not too long after the network's end, with Jerry Lewis blathering about his variety/talkshow failure:

 3 comments: